snapshot-labs/snapshot-strategies/src/validations/passport-gated/README.md

 ## Overview

-This implementation uses the Gitcoin Passport API to check whether a user has a valid passport by looking for their passport score.
+This implementation uses the Gitcoin Passport API to check whether a user has a valid passport by looking for their stamps.

 ## Code Explanation